akkaweb/AKKA-CakePHP-Facebook-Plugin/README.md

-> This branch (Master) will be kept to support SDKv4.
+> IMPORTANT: SUPPORT FOR THIS BRANCH HAS BEEN DISCONTINUED.
+Use SDK5 Branch or latest tagged version.
+This branch (Master) will be kept to support Facebook SDKv4 but will not continue to be improved.
 I am currently working on supporting Facebook SDKv5.
-Although it works, it is still going thru testing and at Beta.
-Go to the 'sdk5' branch for instructions on how to install and test.
+Follow installation instructions in that branch.

 # CakePHP 3 Facebook Plugin